 Systemic reactions (anaphylaxis) are life-threatening and should be managed as such.
 ABCs first.
 The airway can be lost within seconds to minutes, so intubate early.
 As with any anaphylactic reaction, epinephrine, corticosteroids, H1 and H2 antagonists, and intravenous (IV) fluids should be given immediately.
 Epinephrine 0.3 to 0.5 mg should be given intramuscularly (IM) to the anterolateral thigh.
 This may be repeated every 5 to 15 minutes.
 The alpha1-mediated increase in vascular tone, beta1-mediated increase in inotropic/chronotropic cardiac activity, and B2-mediated bronchodilation all help to reverse anaphylaxis.
 Corticosteroids (prednisone, methylprednisolone, dexamethasone) act to decrease inflammation and immune response to the antigen.
 H1 and H2 antagonists block the effects of histamine decreasing pruritis, erythema, and urticaria.

 The prognosis for most Hymenoptera stings is very good.
 Most patients have anywhere from a few minutes to a couple of days of discomfort.
 For patients with severe systemic reactions, mortality is often high, unless treated promptly.
 All patients with a history of severe reactions to insect bites should avoid Hymenoptera insects to the best of their ability and carry an epinephrine auto-injecting pen at all times.
+Deaths from bees and wasps account for about 100 deaths each year in the USA.

 Ant/bee stings are very commonly encountered in the emergency department.
 While minor stings can be managed with supportive care, serious stings associated with anaphylaxis are best managed by an interprofessional team that includes the emergency department physician, specialty nurse, anesthesiologist, poison control and an intensivist.